Lawton-Bronson Community School

 White, Garnand, Sappingfield and Mesz present.
 Reinke arrived at 7:01 p.m.

 A community member, Stacia Kelly, wanted to convey to the board how grateful they are for the LB administration and their efforts as well as how well our extra activities such as marching band, archery, and the school play perform.

 F. Approval of Agenda – Additions or deletions may be requested by Board members, visitors, or Administrators.
 An agenda which has been posted more than twenty-four hours prior to a scheduled meeting may be amended to include additional matters only if good cause exists requiring expeditious discussions or action on such matters.

 Reinke moved to approve the agenda.
-White seconded.
+Garnand seconded.
 All in favor.

 Code of Iowa, Chapter 21 – Open Meetings Law